 It was almost 9.15 pm when I reached home, tired and weak.

-Despite it being a routine, I opted not to play with him – I did not want him to contract the dry coughs as well.
-Besides, I have not taken my bath.
+Despite it being a routine, I opted not to play with him this time as I did not want him to contract the dry coughs as well.
+Besides, I have not taken my bath and I was feeling rather sticky.
 Still coughing, I made myself up to the master bedroom, getting ready for a “cool” bath.
 The bedroom was warm but the bathroom was warmer.